aquatiko/content-downloader/README.md

 - ctdl fetches file links related to a search query from **Google Search**.

-- Files can be downloaded parallelly using multithreading.
+- Files can be downloaded in parallel using multithreading.

 - ctdl is Python 2 as well as Python 3 compatible.